Preservation and Conservation Policy

 1. Mission Statement

-The aim of Gwynedd Archives Service is to protect the archival heritage of the county by collecting, preserving, giving access and promoting the use of the archives to offer experiences that will enrich, inspire, educate as well as enjoy.
+The purpose of Gwynedd Archives Service is to protect the archival heritage of the county by collecting, preserving, giving access to and promoting the use of archives so that everyone can discover, learn and understand more about themselves and their community.

 2. Definition of terms